How much are body corporate fees?

 What do body corporate fees cover?

-A special fee sometimes known as a special purpose fund is an extra fee to cover any unexpected spend, such as an urgent building repair or legal action.
+Special purpose fund: An extra fee to cover any unexpected large spend, such as an urgent building repair or legal action.

-It's important to note that council fees, content insurance and utilities are not covered by your body corporate fees, so it's important to weigh this up in your budget when considering purchasing a strata title property.
+Council fees, content insurance and utilities are not covered by your body corporate fees.
+Nor is the cost of any repairs or maintenance to your own property within the strata.
+It's important to weigh this up in your budget when considering purchasing a strata title property.

 What affects strata fee costs?